clux/probes.hugo/content/post/2020-09-26-second-brain.md

 ![git repo campaign](/imgs/foam/git-repo-campaign.png)

 ## The Markdown
 Using [Markdown](https://guides.github.com/features/mastering-markdown/) as the documention format is a no-brainer to me as a software engineer.
-Codified styling in a generic editor is so much more useful than a WYSIWYG tool like Word when you got the practice.
+This defacto documentation standard used nearly everywhere, supported by every editor to such a point it's hands down more productive than any [WYSIWYG application](https://www.microsoft.com/en-gb/microsoft-365/word) when you got the practice.

 That said, many of the same problems I had with `OneNote` still manifested themselves:

 - linking markdown files requires lookup and hard-coding of filesystem paths
 - tendency to store everything in one file because linking is annoying
 - guessing what tabs are needed in your editor before the session
 - embedding images is a bit of a pain

 Now, none of these in theory were unsolvable.
 But was this something where homegrowing my own content management markdown system was really a smart way forward?
-After all, surely people writing books needs some kind of linked system to keep track of everything right?
+After all, surely people writing books or research papers need some kind of system to keep track of everything, right?

 ## Zettelkasten
 There are probably millions of ways to organise your stuff and still be successful, just take a look at some famous writers' desks: